Updated February, 2023

-Many of us are currently working from home and although the chance to do our next virtual meeting with PJ bottoms still on is tempting, how about we switch those out for bike shorts?
+These days, many people work from home and although the chance to do our next virtual meeting with PJ bottoms still on is tempting, how about we switch those out for bike shorts?

-Whistler has free WiFi available in select areas of the resort (look for Whistler WiFi when you search for wireless connections), which means you can sit in the middle of the Olympic Plaza and attend a virtual meeting before hitting the trails – just tell the office that epic mountain scenery is the latest Zoom background.
+Whistler has free WiFi available in select areas of the resort (look for Whistler WiFi when you search for wireless connections), which means you can sit in the middle of Whistler Olympic Plaza and attend a virtual meeting before hitting the trails – just tell the office that epic mountain scenery is the latest Zoom background.

 #1 Adrenaline Breaks

 When you hit a work-related goal, you could treat yourself with a hit of adrenaline-fuelled fun.
 Surpassed that sales target?
 Raft some Class III whitewater rapids.
 Shot past that word count?
 Get some runs in at the Whistler Mountain Bike Park.
 Nailed the product launch?
 Time to go off-roading in the wilderness.

 With some adventure-based goal setting when remote working in Whistler, we reckon you can get a lot done up here in the mountains!

 Biophilia is what we call that innate connection we have to nature and the outdoors.
 It’s why we feel happy sitting in the sunshine next to a babbling brook, looking out over a vast mountain vista or enclosed in a shaded, tree-lined hideaway.
 Studies have shown that inserting elements of nature into the workplace can help reduce stress, enhance creativity and boost productivity, so our argument is; why not grab your laptop and work surrounded by it?